Paolo Carosone

-Paolo Carosone (born January 8, 1941 in Rome) is an Italian painter, sculptor, etcher and multimedia artist.
+Paolo Carosone (born 8 January 1941 in Rome, Italy) is an Italian painter, sculptor, etcher and multimedia artist.

 Biography

-Paolo Carosone lived in Rome until 1960, then left for Amsterdam where he studied drawing and sculpture at the Instituut voor Kunstnijverheidsonderwijs until 1962.
+Paolo Carosone lived in Rome until 1960, when he left for Amsterdam to study drawing and sculpture at the Instituut voor Kunstnijverheidsonderwijs until 1962.

-To pay for his studies, he made plaster statues in a workshop of religious articles, then became a guide at the International Flower Market in Aalsmeer where he became deeply interested in botany.
+To pay for his studies, he made plaster statues in a workshop of religious articles and became a guide at the International Flower Market in Aalsmeer, Netherlands, where he became deeply interested in botany.

-In 1962 he moved to Copenhagen to study etching with Professor Holger Jensen at Royal Danish Academy of Fine Arts, receiving two annual scholarships from the Danish Government.
+In 1962 he moved to Copenhagen, Denmark to study etching with Professor Holger Jensen at Royal Danish Academy of Fine Arts, where he received two annual scholarships from the Danish Government.
 He remained in Copenhagen until 1966.

-During his stay at the Academy he developed a strong interest in the natural sciences (specifically, in entomology) and in music.
+During his stay at the academy he developed a strong interest in the natural sciences (specifically, in entomology) and in music.
 He produced his first "sound bas-reliefs": sculptures that could be "played" by the public through various mechanisms.

-The Gammel Strand Gallery in Copenhagen organizes the first major exhibition of his work.
+The Gammel Strand Gallery in Copenhagen organized the first major exhibition of his work.

-In 1965 he goes for the first time to the U.S., where the Museum of Modern Art of New York and the Philadelphia Museum of Art buy several of his works.
+In 1965, the Museum of Modern Art of New York and the Philadelphia Museum of Art bought several of his works.

-The American Art Gallery in Copenhagen represents his works worldwide.
+The American Art Gallery in Copenhagen also represented his works worldwide.
 In Italy, the first major exhibition of his graphic work was displayed at the Calcografia Nazionale in Rome, then headed by Maurizio Calvesi.
-From 1966 to 1970 he lived in Japan.
-He studied ukiyo-e woodblock printmaking, at the Tokyo University of the Arts, (Tokyo Geijutsu Daigaku) with Professor T.Ono who introduced him to the workshops of traditional Japanese craftsmen: engravers and printers of the Ukiyo-e, masters in the craft of lacquer, painters of “Nihonga” (Traditional Japanese painting), calligraphy masters and “Katana” (the Japanese sword) craftsmen.

-Kazuo Dan, his sponsor during his stay in Japan, introduced him to the Japanese literary circle that revolved around Politaia, a journal for poets and writers.
-Up until 1970 he contributed with his writings and drawings.